zuozhenggh/learning-library/data-management-library/oci-di/create-workspace/create-workspace.md

-# Create an OCI Data Integration workspace
+# Create an OCI Data Integration Workspace

 ## Introduction

 This lab will guide you through the steps to set up the necessary **Policies** for OCI Data Integration and to create an OCI Data Integration **Workspace**.

-*Estimated Lab Time*: 15 minutes
+*Estimated Lab Time*: 20 minutes

 ### Objectives
 In this lab, you will: